-For more information, see federal Publication 544, Sales and Other Dispositions of Assets, and federal Publication 589, Tax Information on S Corporations.
+For more information, see federal Publication 544, Sales and Other Dispositions of Assets.

 Exchange of like-kind property.-Complete and attach federal Form 8824, Like-Kind Exchanges, to the corporation's return for each exchange.
 Also, report the exchange of like-kind property on Schedule D or on Schedule D-1, whichever applies.
 Report it even if no gain or loss is recognized when business or investment property is exchanged for property of like-kind.
 For exceptions, see federal Publication 544.